torrejonv/teranode/docs/staging/github-workflows/GitHub-Workflows.md

 2. Push events to the branches: 'master' and 'staging'.

 ### Environment Variables
-- `REPO`: Specifies the repository name, set to 'ubsv'.
+- `REPO`: Specifies the repository name, set to 'teranode'.
 - `ECR_REGION`: Specifies the AWS ECR region, set to 'eu-north-1'.

 ### Jobs